PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

    f_ = function
    """Alias to `~plasmapy.subpackage.module.function`."""

 * Aliases should only be defined for functionality that already has a symbol that is widely used in the community's literature.
-This is to ensure an abbreviate function name is still widely understandable.
+This is to ensure that the abbreviated function name is still widely understandable.
+For example, `~plasmapy.formulary.lengths.cwp_` is a shortcut for :math:`c/ω_p`\ .

+* The name of an alias should end with a trailing underscore.

 * An alias should be defined immediately after the original function.

-* The name of an alias should in some way indicate what the alias is for.
-For example, `~plasmapy.formulary.lengths.cwp_` is a shortcut for for :math:`c/ω_p`\ .

-* The name of an alias should end with a trailing underscore.

 * Each alias should have a one-line docstring that refers users to the original function.

-* The name of the main function should be included in ``__all__`` near the top of each module, and the name of the alias should be included in ``__aliases__``, which will then get appended to ``__all__``.
-  This is done so both the :term:`alias` and its parent function get properly documented.
+* The name of the original function should be included in ``__all__`` near the top of each module, and the name of the alias should be included in ``__aliases__``, which will then get appended to ``__all__``.
+This is done so both the :term:`alias` and the original function get properly documented.

-* Aliases are intended for end users, and should not be used inside PlasmaPy.
+* Aliases are intended for end users, and should not be used in PlasmaPy or other collaborative software development efforts because of reduced readability and searchability for someone new to plasma science.

 .. _lite-functions: